 An exemption request is a waiver for a state agency to purchase IT hardware/software and other technology services through an alternative channel other than DIR.

-- Existing Procurement that has already been executed (i.e. Exemption cannot be filed after purchase)
+- Procurement already executed (i.e., exemptions must be filed before purchase)

-- Hardware/software/technology Service that is currently offered through a DIR contract
+- Hardware/software/technology service currently offered through a DIR contract